 If you look at the way code is written today vs. a few years back, one of the major changes is the transition to open source.
-What was once considered an unsafe methodology has grown and matured, and nowadays almost every software project uses open source libraries.
-Today, software engineers prefer to use existing open source code, instead of writing everything themselves.
+What was once considered an unsafe methodology has grown and matured, and now almost every software project uses open source libraries.
+Today, software engineers prefer to use existing open source code instead of writing everything themselves.

 The benefits are significant:

-- Code development becomes even faster.
-It’s now more about welding existing pieces together, rather than building those pieces yourself.
-Today, open source libraries solve fundamental engineering problems, allowing engineers to focus their time on more complex tasks.
+- Code development can be faster.
+It’s now more about welding existing pieces together, rather than building them yourself.
+Open source libraries solve fundamental engineering problems, allowing engineers to focus their time on more complex tasks.

-- Tools like package managers make it simple to manage and add 3rd party dependencies.
+- Tools like package managers make it easy to manage and add third-party dependencies.
 Every programming language or IDE comes with an integrated package manager support.

-But every new technology has its risks, and attackers can exploit weak points in a software that uses open source.
-An attacker can gain information about open source libraries used by an application, and in other cases, an attacker can simply maintain an arsenal of exploitations for popular open source packages and attempt to use those attacks until one succeeds.
-For open source packages, attackers have full access to:
+Every new technology has its risks, though, and attackers can exploit weak points in software that uses open source.
+An attacker can gain information about open source libraries used by an application, and in other cases, can simply maintain an arsenal of exploits for popular open source packages and attempt to use these until one succeeds.
+In the case of open source packages, attackers have full access to:

-- Its code, that they can scan for 0-day vulnerabilities
+- Its code, which they can scan for zero-day vulnerabilities.

-- Issues and security tickets, that are managed on GitHub, GitLab, etc. These issues can help find vulnerable areas for exploitation
+- Issues and security tickets that are managed on GitHub, GitLab, etc., which can help find vulnerable areas for exploitation.

-- Current and past vulnerabilities, that can be very helpful when the library in use is not up to date.
-Those vulnerabilities have detailed descriptions, advisories, and even the patches themselves are open source.
+- Current and past vulnerabilities, which can be very helpful when the library in use is not up to date.
+These vulnerabilities have detailed descriptions and advisories, and even the patches themselves are open source.
 An attacker can utilize those vulnerabilities and attempt to attack the application, and if the library uses an old version, the attack will succeed.

 But how do you prioritize a vulnerability?